junxit/us-congress-bills-117/metadata.md

 - 2022-03-16 — Motion to reconsider laid on the table Agreed to without objection.
 - 2022-03-16 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 403 - 25 (Roll no. 76). (text: 3/15/2022 CR H3728)
 - 2022-03-16 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 403 - 25 (Roll no. 76).(text: 3/15/2022 CR H3728)
+- 2022-03-17 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.